Mechanical-Advantage/AdvantageScope/README.md

 It includes the following tools:

 - A wide selection of flexible graphs and charts
-- 2D and 3D field visualizations of odometry data, with customizable CAD-based robot avatars
+- 2D and 3D field visualizations of odometry data, with customizable CAD-based robots
 - Synchronized video playback from a separately loaded match video
-- Controller visualization, showing driver/operator actions on customizable controller representations
+- Joystick visualization, showing driver actions on customizable controller representations
 - Swerve drive module vector displays
 - Console message review
 - Log statistics analysis